KazKobara/ebcic/README.md

 [Way00]: Wayman, J.L.
 "Technical testing and evaluation of biometric identification devices," Biometrics: Personal identification in networked society, edited by A.K.
 Jain, et al., Kluwer, pp.345-368, 2000

-[ISO/IEC19795-1]: ISO/IEC 19795-1, "Information technology-Biometric performance testing and reporting-Part 1: Principles and framework," 2006
+[ISO/IEC19795-1]: ISO/IEC 19795-1, "Information technology-Biometric performance testing and reporting-Part 1: Principles and framework" <!-- 2006 2021 -->

 [New98]: Newcombe, R.G.
 "Two-sided confidence intervals for the single proportion: comparison of seven methods," Statistics in Medicine.
-17 (8): pp.857–872, 1998
+17 (8): pp.857-872, 1998

 [Wil27]: Wilson, E.B.
 "Probable inference, the law of succession, and statistical inference," Journal of the American Statistical Association.
-22 (158): pp.209–212, 1927
+22 (158): pp.209-212, 1927

 [BLC01]: Brown, L.D., Cai, T.T. and DasGupta, A. "Interval Estimation for a Binomial Proportion," Statistical Science.
-16 (2): pp. 101–133, 2001
+16 (2): pp. 101-133, 2001

 ## [Changelog](./CHANGELOG.md)